HariSekhon/Knowledge-Base/intellij.md

 IntelliJ interprets the relative paths to be from the root of the repo instead of from the path of the opened markdown file.

-**Solution**: open the project directory in a separate IntelliJ window.
+**Solution**: open the project directory in a separate IntelliJ window and then open the markdown file in that instance window of IntelliJ.

 ### External Tool - unexpected EOF while looking for matching `''